 Pollinator protection programs and resources from Michigan State University Extension

-Supporting pollinator health in Michigan through education and outreach for judicious use of pesticides and increasing pollinator habitat.
+Supporting pollinator health in Michigan through education and outreach.

-Managed Pollinator Protection Plans are part of a national strategy by the EPA for Pollinator Protection.
-Michigan’s original draft plan, “Communication Strategies for Reducing Pesticide Risk for Managed Pollinators in Michigan,” was written in 2018.
+Pollinator Protection Plans are part of a national strategy by the U.S. Environmental Protection Agency (EPA) for pollinator protection..
+Michigan’s original plan, “Communication Strategies for Reducing Pesticide Risk for Managed Pollinators in Michigan,” was written in 2018.
 This document discusses potential pesticide risks to managed pollinators in the state of Michigan and provides strategies to support pollinator health.
-Since that time, Michigan State University (MSU) has worked with the Michigan Department of Agriculture and Rural Development (MDARD) to secure annual funding from the U.S. Environmental Protection Agency (EPA) for MSU to implement strategies outlined in the plan.
+Since that time, Michigan State University (MSU) has worked with the Michigan Department of Agriculture and Rural Development to secure annual funding from the U.S. Environmental Protection Agency for MSU to implement strategies outlined in the plan.
 The plan aims to raise awareness about the effects of pesticides on pollinators, provide education to relevant stakeholders, and drive collaborative solutions to protect pollinators in Michigan.
 In this article, we provide an update on MSU Extension’s work to advance the Michigan Pollinator Protection Plan.

 Pollinator education for home gardeners and the public

 MSU supports efforts of gardeners and the public who work to improve pollinator health by learning about pollinators, planting flowers for pollinators and minimizing pesticide exposure.
-MSU provides information to pollinator enthusiasts, home gardeners and the public through its Pollinator Champions online course.
+MSU provides information to pollinator enthusiasts, home gardeners and the public through its Pollinator Champions online course, which was updated in 2024.
 In this free, self-paced course, individuals learn about the pollinators in Michigan, why pollinators are important and what you can do to help pollinators.
-There is also an option where individuals can become Certified Pollinator Champions and receive PowerPoint slides and handouts so they can provide education to others in their area.
-Home gardeners can learn how to interpret pollinator information on pesticide labels in the Bee Aware brochure.
+There is also an option where individuals can become Certified Pollinator Champions and receive PowerPoint slides and printable handouts to provide education to others in their area.

 MSU recorded webinars on pollinator diversity and planting for pollinators, which can be found on the Michigan State University Beekeeping YouTube Channel: